bparanj/crystal/programming/iac/docs/next/virtual-host.md

 - Caddy includes built-in support for load balancing, allowing you to distribute incoming traffic across multiple backend servers easily.
 This can improve the reliability and scalability of your applications.

 ### 5. **Modern Protocol Support**
-- Caddy supports modern protocols out of the box, including HTTP/2 and HTTP/3 (QUIC), enhancing the performance and speed of web applications, especially under high load conditions.
+- Caddy supports modern protocols out of the box,  HTTP/2 and HTTP/3 (QUIC), enhancing the performance and speed of web applications, especially under high load conditions.

 ### 6. **Automatic Compression and Caching**
 - It can automatically handle compression and caching, optimizing the performance by reducing the size of the data transferred between the client and the server and decreasing load times.